fix efield command¶

 Restart, fix_modify, output, run start/stop, minimize info¶

 No information about this fix is written to binary restart files.

-The fix_modify energy option is supported by this fix to add the potential “energy” inferred by the added force due to the electric field to the system’s potential energy as part of thermodynamic output.
-This is a fictitious quantity but is needed so that the minimize command can include the forces added by this fix in a consistent manner.
+The fix_modify energy option is supported by this fix to add the potential energy inferred by the added force due to the electric field to the global potential energy of the system as part of thermodynamic output.
+The default setting for this fix is fix_modify energy no. Note that this energy is a fictitious quantity but is needed so that the minimize command can include the forces added by this fix in a consistent manner.
 I.e. there is a decrease in potential energy when atoms move in the direction of the added force due to the electric field.

 This fix computes a global scalar and a global 3-vector of forces, which can be accessed by various output commands.
 The scalar is the potential energy discussed above.
 The vector is the total force added to the group of atoms.
 The scalar and vector values calculated by this fix are “extensive”.

 No parameter of this fix can be used with the start/stop keywords of the run command.